 The Best Cedar Plank Salmon Recipe

 This is among my favorite salmon recipes.
 This particular salmon recipe uses a cedar plank because I find that cedar just works well with salmon.
 Don’t be afraid to try another type of plank.
-Maple or oak also work well with salmon, though the flavor is noticeably different.
+Maple and oak also work, though the flavor is noticeably different.

 The prep time noted below does not include the time required to soak the plank.
 Pre-soaking the plank is absolutely a must so that it won't catch fire on the grill.
-Please refer to Tips for Perfect Planking below.
+Please refer to my tips below.

 Cedar Plank Salmon Recipe

-- 2 salmon fillets, 6 or 7 ounces each, skin removed
+- 2 salmon fillets, 6–7 ounces each, skin removed

-- 2 Tbsp your favorite dry rub for fish
+- 2 tablespoons your favorite dry rub for fish

 - For best results, remove the skin from the salmon fillets.
 This allows the dry rub flavors to permeate the fish.
-Your friendly fish monger may be able to skin the fish for you – no charge.
-If you are skinning the salmon yourself, start at the “fatty” end (see photo) as it is easier to pull skin away from that end.
+Your friendly fishmonger may be able to skin the fish for you—no charge.
+If you are skinning the salmon yourself, start at the “fatty” end (see photo) as it is easier to pull the skin away from that end.
 You can use a small paring knife to help.
 If you don’t get it all off, don’t worry; you can always scrape the dark fat and any remaining skin from the salmon before serving.

 - About 30 minutes before dinner (or longer for charcoal) get your grill started.
 If using gas, preheat the grill to 500°F then reduce the heat to medium.
 If grilling with charcoal, wait until the coals turn gray.